BrightSDK/unity-plugin/README.md

 ## Overview

-The **Bright SDK Unity Plugin** is a Unity Editor extension designed to automate the process of integrating the Bright SDK into your Unity Android projects.
+The **Bright SDK Unity Plugin** is a Unity Editor extension designed to automate the process of integrating the Bright SDK into your Unity Android or iOS/tvOS projects.
 This plugin handles downloading, updating, and extracting the Bright SDK, ensuring you have the latest version integrated into your project seamlessly.

 ## Features